ppy/osu-wiki/news/2024/2024-10-09-osulazer-updates-october-9.md

 ![](/wiki/shared/news/2024-10-09-osulazer-updates-october-9/banner.jpg)

-The developers are working out the kinks and preparing for server-side release of new pp rework, but they've also been busy with other aspect of osu!(lazer), which you can learn all about either in text form, or by checking out the latter portion of the video digest below:
+The developers are working out the kinks and preparing for server-side release of new pp rework, but they've also been busy with other aspects of osu!(lazer), which you can learn all about either in text form, or by checking out the latter portion of the video digest below:

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Kqu4TUOO5IY?si=QC-NhQ_Kv99IMZW9&amp;start=333" frameborder="0" allowfullscreen></iframe>